Power League Wrestling: 21st century: 2000–2009

 PLW gradually began running on a seasonal basis, with monthly shows typically held from April to September, and taking a break during the winter months.
 In addition to its annual Power-Fest and Power House Brawl supercards, PLW also started the "Great Outdoors Tour" which toured outdoor festivals and venues in southern New England during the summer; its year-end supercard Power House Brawl, however, was held only occasionally after 2001.
-The promotion experienced lower attendance at its events at times attributed to lack of advertising on the part of the sponsoring organization.
-PLW does actively contribute to promoting its events by contacting local media outlets, press releases, posting flyers in stores, and on their official website, however, the sponsors are usually responsible for advertising.
+The promotion experienced lower attendance at its events at times attributed to a lack of advertising on the part of the sponsoring organization.
+PLW does actively contribute to promoting its events by contacting local media outlets, press releases, and posting flyers in stores, and on their official website, however, the sponsors are usually responsible for advertising.
 An April 2001 show for a Central Falls boy suffering from muscular dystrophy raised over $1,500, and saw one of its largest turnouts, due to the "aggressive" efforts of the child's family.

 On December 30, 2001, Power House Brawl 2001 was held in West Warwick, Rhode Island for the Rhode Island Community Food Bank.
 On the show "Heavenly" Johnny Angel defeated Dr. Heresy to win the PLW Heavyweight Championship while Elements of Suicide (Cinna and Onyx) beat Mighty Moco and Paul Lauzon, substituting for Jason the Slasher, to regain the PLW Tag Team Championship.
 Chris Hamrick and The Damned (Draven and Mad Dog) also defeated Edward G. Xtasy, Matt Vandal, and "Protege" Mike Preston in a six-man tag team match.
 "Lethal" Paul Lauzon won the Power House Brawl, making him the only person to do it twice.